vinayakyengandul/greytrix-ui-kit/README.md

   - **noListFoundText** - String - This is text for record length is 0 than it message will display.
   - **customGridviewItemBuilder** - Function(int index,dynamic obj) - This is custom widget for Grid View each item.
   - **listCustomWidgetType** - GtListCustomWidgetType (enum) - It is custom widget type for show custom builder, options enum GtListCustomWidgetType { LIST, GRID, NONE }.
 Default is GtListCustomWidgetType.NONE
-  - **currentListViewTyp**e - GtCurrentListViewType - This shows current listview type, Selected list type for gtListPage. option enum { LIST, GRID }, Default is GtCurrentListViewType.LIST.
+  - **currentListViewType** - GtCurrentListViewType - This shows current listview type, Selected list type for gtListPage. option enum { LIST, GRID }, Default is GtCurrentListViewType.LIST.
+  - **cardItemElevation** - double - This is Elevation for card Item.
+  - **isActiveBorderColorLeading** - bool - This is for is avtive borader color showing in Leading or Trailing. default was leading.
+  - **activeColor** - Color - This is color for active records.
+  - **inActiveColor** - Color - This is color for Inactive records.

 - Example